 This post explains exactly what you need to know, what you need to bring, and what you will need to testify about.

 Here is what you need to know about your date in Court:

-- Don’t be Late for an Important Date: On the day of the hearing, you will want to arrive 10-15 minutes early.
+- Don’t be Late: On the day of the hearing, you will want to arrive 10-15 minutes early.
 You will need to find the Courtroom where your case is being heard.
 You and your witness should check in with the Court.